July 12, 2018

 In reality, face shape is only part of what a stylist should be looking at when recommending a style for a client.
 Things like how the person will be styling it at home, balance, and the clients profile are all something that should also go into that decision of what will look the best on a particular client.

-Here are some general guidelines that you should follow when it comes to face shape:
+Here are some general guidelines that you should follow when it comes to face shapes:

 For a round shaped face, the goal needs to be elongating such as a shoulder length bob with a shallow side part.
 This will draw the eye upward, achieving the desired effect.